 If John Adams were alive today, he would tell you July 2.
 Other Founders would say July 4, the day that is currently recognized as a federal holiday by our national government.
-And still other Founders would say, “what Independence Day?” since the holiday wasn’t widely celebrated until many of the Founders had passed away.
+And still, other Founders would say, “what Independence Day?” since the holiday wasn’t widely celebrated until many of the Founders had passed away.

-John Adams thought July 2 would be marked as a national holiday for generations to come.
+John Adams thought July 2 would be marked as a national holiday for generations to come:

-After voting on independence on July 2, the Continental Congress needed to draft a document explaining the move to the public.
-It had been proposed in draft form by the Committee of Five (John Adams, Roger Sherman, Robert Livingston, Benjamin Franklin and Thomas Jefferson) and it took two days for the Congress to agree on the edits.
+After voting on independence on July 2, the Continental Congress then needed to draft a document explaining the move to the public.
+It had been proposed in draft form by the Committee of Five (John Adams, Roger Sherman, Robert Livingston, Benjamin Franklin, and Thomas Jefferson) and it took two days for the Congress to agree on the edits.

-Once the Congress approved the actual Declaration on Independence document on July 4, it ordered that it be sent to a printer named John Dunlap.
-About 200 copies of the Dunlap Broadside were printed, with John Hancock’s name printed at the bottom.
+Once the Congress approved the actual Declaration of Independence document on July 4, it ordered that it be sent to a printer named John Dunlap.
+About 200 copies of the “Dunlap Broadside” version of the document were printed, with John Hancock’s name printed at the bottom.
 Today, 26 copies remain.

-That is why the Declaration has the words, “IN CONGRESS, July 4, 1776,” at its top, because that is the day the approved last version was signed in Philadelphia.
+That is why the Declaration has the words, “IN CONGRESS, July 4, 1776,” at its top, because that is the day the approved version was signed in Philadelphia.

 On July 8, 1776, Colonel John Nixon of Philadelphia read a printed Declaration of Independence to the public for the first time on what is now called Independence Square.

-Two days later, Jefferson and Adams both passed away on the Fourth of July.
+Jefferson and Adams both passed away two days later, on the Fourth of July.

 Scott Bomboy is the editor in chief of the National Constitution Center.